 Notes

 This recipe calls for 85% lean beef, and turkey.
 Because of this, you will notice some grease pooling in different places in the pot.
 You can remove some of this after the meat has been cooked with a spoon if you prefer less fat.
-Don't this before you add the spices so you don't lose any of the flavor.
+Do this before you add the spices so you don't lose any of the flavor.

 Nutrition Information